Are you thinking of starting a career in laser tattoo removal?

 Tattoo Removal Training at National Laser Institute

-If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just two weeks with training from National Laser Institute!
+If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just two weeks with cosmetic laser training courses from National Laser Institute!

 Our courses are divided into two sections: didactic (classroom) and clinical hands-on training.
 You will spend the first half of each course doing classroom education.
 Here, you will learn things like tissue interaction, wavelengths and laser selection, patient care and more!

 The second half of the course is spent doing hands-on training in an educational setting.
 You will have the opportunity to treat a variety of clients and tattoo types to gain real-world experience.

-Our courses are taught by some of the industry’s leading cosmetic laser techs, skincare experts, nurses and doctors who have 7 – 20 years of experience in the medical aesthetics field.
+Our courses are taught by some of the industry’s leading cosmetic laser techs, skincare experts, nurses and doctors who have seven to 20 years of experience in the medical aesthetics field.

 By the end of the course, you will feel comfortable and confident to perform tattoo removal treatments in any medical setting!